 Love at first sip

 If grabbing a coffee with a lake view is your thing then head to Vudu, where you can sample sweet treats that are too good to pass up.
 Slow mornings in Queenstown don’t get much better than at the Boat Shed Cafe & Bistro.
 A historic building repurposed into a quaint café on the shore of Lake Wakatipu, a short drive from the CBD.
-The view of the Remarkables mountain range is pretty easy on the eye, especially in autumn when the trees in front dramatically change with colour.
+The view of the Remarkables mountain range is pretty easy on the eye, especially in autumn when the trees in front dramatically change colour.

 Soak the troubles away